fjpavm/ProbNets/README.md

 The produced paper and slides are also included in the repository.

 The json import/export is done with JSON for modern C++ (https://github.com/nlohmann/json) and a git submodule is used to provide the single include file needed.
-GraphViz will be needed along with it's include file gvc.h included in the include path (if using a linux distro probably installing the dev version of the graphviz packet will do)
+The GraphViz library will be needed along with it's include file gvc.h included in the include path (if using a linux distro probably installing the dev version of the graphviz library packet libgraphviz-dev will do)

 I'm releasing this under the MIT license as it is very permissive.
 If you end up using it or some derived work I would apreciate a mention and a message letting me know.